mwc360/mwc360.github.io/_posts/2022-01-16-Synapse-Optimization-Series-Table-Distributions.md

 ```
 >Running this statement producing 113M rows took **15 minutes** on DWU100c

 If we were to change the distribution of both tables to be **HASH** distributed on the item_sk in each table we will get dramatically better results.
+Notice that the resulting query plan doesn't have any broadcast or shuffle move operations.

 ```sql
 CREATE TABLE dbo.test1